gophercoders/website/content/lessons/KS2/lower/further-repetition.md

 ```

 Now we repeat the process.
 The next smallest number is 5, so we wnat to remove
-any multiples of 5 form the list.
+any multiples of 5 from the list.
 But there are none to remove.
 The 10 and 15
 have already been removed for by previous steps.
 This makes sense if you remember
 that 5 * 5 = 25.
 And 25 is larger than the biggest number we had in the list at
 the start.
 So we are finished and the final list of primes up to 20 is: